lessucettes/adresu-plugin/README.md

   * **Ephemeral Chat Filter**: A specialized set of rules for chats.
 It includes anti-flood delays, limits on capital letters and character repetition, and a hybrid PoW system that requires proof-of-work if a user exceeds the rate limit.
   * **Repost Abuse Filter**: Fights spammy behavior by calculating the ratio of reposts (kinds 6 and 16) to original content from a user.
 If the `max_ratio` is exceeded, further reposts are rejected.
   * **Autoban Filter**: The automated moderation engine.
 It issues a "strike" when a user sends an event that is rejected by other filters.
 If a user accumulates `max_strikes` within the `strike_window`, they are automatically banned for the `ban_duration`.
 You can specify which filters should not issue strikes via `exclude_filters_from_strikes`.
+  * **Emergency Filter**: Shields other filters from cache churn DDoS attacks by rate-limiting the arrival of new, unique pubkeys.
+It applies both a global limit (`new_keys_rate`) and a more granular per-IP/subnet limit (`per_ip.rate`) to block floods from both distributed and concentrated sources.

 -----